-The hardware interconnect contains a ROM implementing a routing table indexed by the VCI address MSBs and containing the corresponding target index.
+The flat interconnect must contain a ROM implementing a routing table indexed by the VCI address MSBs and containing the corresponding target index.
 The content of this routing table is automatically computed by a method associated to the mapping table.